-The Company continues to make a loss in line with its forecasts as a growing entity and at the year has net liabilities of £8,222,708 and has made a post tax loss of £1,579,065.
-The directors however consider it appropriate to prepare the financial statements under the going concern basis, as the Company will continue to be supported by its parent company, BFS Capital Inc for a period of at least 12 months from the date of signing these financial statements
+Together with its wholly-owned subsidiary undertaking, Boost Receivables Ltd, the Companies continue to make an overall loss in line with its forecasts as a growing UK operation.
+As at the reporting date, the two entities had net liabilities of £11,747,201 and together made a post tax loss of £3,471,180.
+The directors, however, consider it appropriate to prepare the financial statements under the going concern basis, as the UK entities will continue to be supported by its parent company, BFS Capital Inc., for a period of at least 12 months from the date of signing these financial statements.